bottlepy/bottle/apidoc/tutorial_app.rst

 At first, we imported ``validate`` from the Bottle framework, than we apply the @validate-decorator.
 Right here, we validate if ``no`` is an integer.
 Basically, the validation works with all types of data like floats, lists etc.

 Save the code and call the page again using a "403 forbidden" value for ``:no``, e.g. a float.
-You will receive not an exception, but a "403 - Forbidden" error, saying that a integer was expected.
+You will receive not an exception, but a "403 - Forbidden" error, saying that an integer was expected.

 .. rubric:: Dynamic Routes Using Regular Expressions